 Module assessment: Assessment of the performance of a student on a module.
-This may include a variety of elements and forms, including coursework, dissertations, and practical assignments.
+This may include a variety of elements and forms of assessment.

 Module: An approved block of teaching and learning leading to the award of academic credit and forming part of a programme of study.